Okoth67/okoth67.github.io/_posts/2025-01-25-benchmarking-wekeza-llm.md

 ### 📊 Step 4: Compute IFScore for Each Output

-We computed the score for each response based on how many of the prompt's keywords appeared in the text.
+I computed the score for each response based on how many of the prompt's keywords appeared in the text.

 ```python
 from collections import defaultdict